Sleep Problems

 • Try to deal with problems or worries during the day, and set them aside when you go to bed.

-• Avoid tobacco.
-Nicotine is a stimulant.
+• Avoid using tobacco; nicotine is a stimulant.

 • Try relaxation exercises or meditation before bed.